 This is where you select one of four modules, or read the about.

 It should go directly into VR mode on your smartphone.
 If not click the goggles icon in the bottom right corner.

 In VR you choose scen by focusing on a menu.
 The cursor turns green when a menu is selected.

 The interactions are gaze based.
-You can teleport to places by focusing on the glowing icosahedrons (blue below).
+You move between places by focusing on the glowing icosahedrons (red below).

 Here is a flavor of what is currently implemenented.

-sample objects like Bromo-Iodo-Chloromethane, 1-Chloroethanol, 2-Chlorobutane, 1-Phenyletanol and Chlorocyclobutane.
-There is a quiz and some chiral drugs like R/S-Omeprazole, R/S-Citalopram, R/S-Ibuprofen are available, as well as a quiz
+sample objects like Bromo-chloro-iodomethane, 1-Chloroethanol, 2-Chlorobutane, 1-Phenyletanol and Chlorocyclobutane.
+Chiral drugs like R/S-Omeprazole, R/S-Citalopram, R/S-Ibuprofen are available, as well as a quiz